 A: From before dawn and continuing for the next 36 hours or more, thousands of people work full time on AP’s behalf to report the election.
-From exit poll interviewers to exit poll analysts, from vote count stringers to vote entry clerks, from bureau chiefs in the states to supervisors in New York and Washington—all are part of a precisely calibrated plan designed to report election results accurately.
+Reporters are out with the candidates and interviewing voters at polling places nationwide.
+Vote count stringers and vote entry clerks will count the vote, while AP staff in the states call the races — all part of a precisely calibrated plan designed to report election results accurately.

 Q: How are the votes counted?

 A: Shortly before the polls close, over 4,000 stringers report to county election centers.
 When the first polls close, they’ll be ready to start phoning in the raw vote as it is reported by the counties.
 They’ll place their calls to AP election centers around the country.